-- Co-locate schools with parks within neighborhoods.
-Schools should be accessed with sidewalks and greenways that provide safe walking access to children.
+- Schools should be accessed with sidewalks and greenways that provide safe walking access to children.
 This also reduces the need for busing. - Identify options for shared facilities.

 FIRE PROTECTION PLANNING AND GROWTH AREAS

 PlanCheyenne considers the alignment between fire districts and stations and existing and new development areas.
 Benefits of this coordinated approach include: